Gold Webby Award Winner – 2024

 Prototyping:

-Using Adobe XD, I created wireframes, low-fidelity mockups, and high-fidelity prototypes to define the website’s layout, functionality, and user flow, ensuring intuitive navigation through modules and resources.
+Using Adobe XD, I created wireframes, low-fidelity mockups, and high-fidelity prototypes in mobile, tablet and desktop views to define the website’s layout, functionality, and user flow, ensuring intuitive navigation through modules and resources.
 The designs were refined iteratively to enhance the interface and interaction patterns, meeting established usability and accessibility standards.

 User Testing & Quality Assurance: